Emanuelgm1998/cloud-native-devsecops-zero-trust-ai-observability/README.md

 AI_PORT_HOST=5859    # AI:   host:AI_PORT_HOST  → container:5000
 If a port is in use, the start script will prompt you to change it.

-🧪 Local Tests
-Run all tests:
+✅ Verification After Deployment
+Once the platform is running, you can validate that all services and healthchecks are functioning correctly by running:

 bash
 Copiar
 Editar
 ./scripts/run_tests.sh
-Verifies:

-/ and /health endpoints for both API and AI
+What this does:

+Checks API (/ and /health)

+Checks AI (/ and /health)

-404 responses for invalid routes
+Confirms both services return 404 for invalid routes

-Docker healthchecks in healthy state
+Ensures Docker healthchecks are in a healthy state

+Expected output:

+scss
+Copiar
+Editar
+✅ API OK (/, /health, 404)
+✅ AI OK (/, /health, 404)
+✅ Healthchecks Docker OK
+🎉 All tests passed.
+If any test fails, review the logs for the corresponding service:

+bash
+Copiar
+Editar
+docker compose logs -f api
+docker compose logs -f ai
 📋 Logs & Monitoring
 Check service status: